mrzool/cv-boilerplate/README.md

 ## Intro

 Separating presentation from content makes life easier.
-The typical content of a CV is a perfect fit for a yaml file due to its structured nature:
+The typical content of a CV is a perfect fit for a YAML file due to its structured nature:

 ```YAML
 ---